 - End the post with a clear call to action, preferably an opportunity to opt in to your mailing list.
 There are many plugins out there that will enable you to inject a well-designed call to action or email opt-in box to the end of every blog post, but you can simply make a written offer to your readers in the blog post itself.
 Calls to action could include inviting people to comment or share the post on Pinterest, sign up for a free downloadable gift, or check out a related post.
 Invite the reader to do an action that will benefit both them and your business.

-- Write 5-10 different post titles (headlines) for the post, and choose the most compelling one.
+- Write at least 10 different post titles (headlines) for the post, and choose the most compelling one.
 Be sure to include keyword phrases for SEO.
+(See below.)
 Does the headline offer a payoff for the reader’s time?
 Use Headline Analyzer if you need a little help.

 Search Engine Optimization

-- Use either the Yoast SEO or the All in One SEO plugin to help manage keywords on each post across your site.
+- Use either the Yoast SEO or the RankMath plugin to help manage keywords on each post across your site.

 - Research a primary keyword phrase that fits your blog post.
 (There are a gazillion websites and research tools dedicated to helping you do this well.)